Tankless Water Heaters – Do You Really Need One?

 You will need to estimate how much water you think will be used at the concurrently.
 For example, if you have a one-person household, you are unlikely to have two showers running at the same time, but maybe you would like to be able to have the capacity to run your dishwasher, your washing machine, all while taking a shower at the same time.

-3 – The groundwater temperature in your region
+What is the groundwater temperature in your region?

 Let us say the average person showers with 105˚F water that means if the water entering your home is 70˚F, your tankless heater will only need to heat the water an additional 35˚.